 Several people had the job of cracking the claws of the lobster.
 The claws were placed on the counter and cracked with a sharp knife and the meat was removed.
 Others were responsible for stamping the cans with a number.
 The pay was 25¢ per hour.
 A large steel drum was placed in the middle of the room and used to cook the lobsters.
 After the claws and tails were cracked, they were sent into the packing room where five or six women would line the cans with white paper and pack the claws and tails neatly inside.
 The cans were then put through a machine that sealed the lids.
 In the final stage, the cans were put in a steam boiler to ensure that all the seals were air-tight.

-The original Steam Boiler has withstood the test of time and can still be viewed on the front lawn of The Maven Gypsy.
+The original Steam Boiler has withstood the test of time and can still be seen standing tall behind the house surveying The Maven Gypsy..